 From 2020, the Flemish housing bonus is abolished and it is also possible, during your home loan, to enjoy the tax benefit of long-term savings.

 In Wallonia, the combination of both tax systems (chèque habitat and long-term savings) is possible for your sole and own home starting in 2016.

 Since 2017, you have been able to combine long-term saving with your home loan in Brussels because that type of loan no longer qualifies for tax relief.

-Did you know that you can start long-term saving even if you are not yet 65 and that you will continue to pay taxes during your retirement?
-That way, you can enjoy a tidy bit of tax relief in the years to come.
-Contact your KBC branch, KBC Live or your KBC Insurance agent to see whether you're eligible for tax relief, even after you retire.
+Did you know that starting long-term savings is possible even if you are not yet 65 and you will still be paying taxes during your retirement?
+So you can enjoy a nice tax break for years to come.

 What forms of long-term saving are there?